 Additional Information About Drug Charges In Arizona

-We can talk about this a little bit later as it applies to the DUI situation, but Arizona is a medical marijuana act state (MMA).
+As a DUI lawyer in Tempe and Phoenix, Arizona, I can explain this a little bit later as it applies to the DUI situation, but Arizona is a medical marijuana act state (MMA).
 Many states have medical marijuana provisions in the law.
 Again, this was passed by a referendum, not the legislature.
 The legislature didn’t want it, but we have it.
 Also, there was another referendum that went through the last general election in November of 2016 to legalize the recreational use of marijuana.
 That didn’t pass, but it didn’t fail by very much, and probably in the next four years, we will see Arizona joining the ranks of Colorado and Washington, and to some extent California, where the recreational marijuana will be regulated and not illegal.

 There are always going to be problems with it because even with medical marijuana, the rules are stringent on how much you can possess.
 You have to be able to trace it back that you purchased it from a dispensary.
 Just because you have a card, doesn’t mean you can go out to your local drug dealer and score some weed and be exempt from being prosecuted.
 So, of course, is one big problem.